Resource index

 These pages describe how we support Australian parent consolidation without replacing your auditor: coordination, translation, documentation, and clearer handoffs between local books and group reporting.

-- China & APAC consolidation for Australian groups
+- China & APAC Consolidation Overview

 End-to-end briefing on how we coordinate APAC into Australian parent reporting.